Turtle Island (Lake Erie)

 Turtle Island is a 1.5 acre island in the western portion of Lake Erie in the United States.
-The island has an unusual political status, as its jurisdiction is divided between the U.S. states of Michigan and Ohio, even though the island has no residents or current use.
+The island is divided between the U.S. states of Michigan and Ohio.
 Turtle Island is located about 5 mi northeast of the mouth of the Maumee River in Maumee Bay.
 Today, the island houses several abandoned structures and the ruins of Turtle Island Light, a lighthouse dating back to 1866.
 According to the Census Bureau, most of the island physically lies in Jerusalem Township in Lucas County, Ohio with the smaller Michigan portion being part of Erie Township in Monroe County, Michigan.
+It was sold in 1995, and there was a failed housing project in the early 2000s, and it was sold again in 2022 to private ownership.

+The island has been eroded by Lake Erie.
+The lighthouse has been damaged by winter storms and it is one of the most endangered lighthouses in the nation.
+The island was once over 6 acres in the 19th century, but is now less than an acre.
+It is the only sand and gravel island in the whole lake, and is more vulnerable.
+There are periodic efforts to try to rebuild the island, save the lighthouse, and make a park area.

 History

 The Miami tribe was the first to inhabit the small island prior to 1800.
 They used the island primarily to gather seagull eggs.
 The island was named after Miami chief Mishikinakwa (c.
 1747–1812), who was an influential Native American leader in the Northwest Territory during the American Revolution.
 Nicknamed Little Turtle, he later became popular among the American people after dissenting from his native tribe in the pursuit of peace negotiations with the Americans.

 The British operated a small fort on the island around 1794 in defense of the mouth of the Maumee River, but the fort was soon abandoned.
 There are conflicting accounts as to who maintained control of the island during this time.
 Local folklore alludes to the belief that the Indians controlled the island and used it as a military fort, while others claim the British held control of it until losing it during the War of 1812.
 Official accounts of the history of Turtle Island date back to 1827, when the island itself was sold at a federal government auction in nearby Monroe, Michigan.
+The island was bought but sold back to the United States four years later.
 Turtle Island was believed to not even be a true island on its own but rather a former extension of Little Cedar Point Peninsula.
-The island was bought but sold back to the United States four years later.